 If English isn't my first language, how can I be sure that I'm adequately prepared for this class?

 This is a hard question to answer, because every student is unique.
 The best way to prepare for WRI 1000 and 1100 is to read and write often.
 The more time you spend in the language, the more familiar it will become.
-Starting fall 2016, SPU will have a staff member at the Writing Center who specializes in working with multilingual writers.
-SPU also offers a Linguistics course, Language for Specific Purposes, which teaches multilingual students reading, writing, and studying skills.
+Starting fall 2016, SPU will have at least one staff member at the Research, Reading, & Writing Studio who specializes in working with multilingual writers.
+The Center for Learning is also an excellent resource for study skills, academic preparation, and managing college coursework.